tomlarkworthy/animaxe/README.md

 Features
 --------
+- .if .elif .else .fi e.g. .if(BoolArg, <anim>).fi().fill()
 - Reflection
-- systems (fold?)
+- L-systems (fold?)
+- Perlin noise
 - simulate a lazer show, XY parametric functions (Lissajous curves), intergrate with ODE solve

 Engineering
 --------------
 - figure out why example3 cannot have move than 1000 particles without a stack overflow
 - remove randomness (example 3) with a random seed (seed random with animation seed?) for repeatabe tests
-- replace parralel with its own internal animator OR make parallel the only option
+- replace paralel with its own internal animator OR make parallel the only option
+- check for memory leaks from recursive closures.

 Refactors
 ----------
 - change order of playExample parameters
 - (done) Parameter to go in own module, params chained to make value read left to right
 - (done) Parameter.rnd().first()        // maybe we should just make it pure by seeding the rnd by epock or tree position?
 - (done) Parameter.rnd().map(x => x*x)